junxit/us-congress-bills-115/metadata.md

 - 2017-06-08 — Introduced in House
 - 2017-06-08 — Introduced in House
 - 2017-06-08 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-03-15 — Committee Consideration and Mark-up Session Held.
+- 2018-03-15 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-06-05 — ASSUMING FIRST SPONSORSHIP - Mr. Fitzpatrick asked unanimous consent that he may hereafter be considered as the primary sponsor of H.R.
+2846, a bill originally introduced by Representative Farenthold, for the purpose of adding cosponsors and requesting reprintings under clause 7 of rule XII.
+- 2018-11-27 — Placed on the Union Calendar, Calendar No. 810.
+- 2018-11-27 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+115-1043.
+- 2018-11-27 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+115-1043.